MixedRealityLab/nottreal/README.md

 * The configuration directory can be set using the `-c` option.
 A sample configuration directory is in `.cfg-dist`.
 Create a copy of this directory and use the option to specify the location.

+* The application state is saved to `appstate.json` in the configuration directory, and restored on each successive reopening of the application.
+Disable this with the `-ns` option.

   If you put your configuration in a directory called `cfg`, you do not need to set this option.

 * NottReal can log all 'spoken' output to TSV files in a specified directory, where a file is created each time the application is run.
 Point NottReal to this directory with the `-d` option.